openedx/edx-documentation/en_us/developers/source/process/contributor.rst

 different ideas of what is important in the codebase.
 The power and freedom of open source software comes from the fact that you can fork our software and make any modifications that you like, without permission from us.
-However, the core committers are similarly empowered and free to decide what modifications to pull in from other contributors, and what not to pull in.
+However, the core contributors are similarly empowered and free to decide what modifications to pull in from other contributors, and what not to pull in.
 While your code might work great for you on a small installation, it might not work as well on a large installation, have problems with performance or security, not be